-If you don’t feel like choosing one of the two variants above, this one might be a perfect fit for you.
-Self-hosted LMS means you own a ready-made structure like a cloud-based LMS and can fully customize it.
+If you don’t want either of the two variants above, this one might be a perfect fit for you.
+With a self-hosted LMS you own a ready-made structure like a cloud-based LMS and can fully customize it.

 Why self-hosted LMS?

 Customization flexibility.
-Out-of-the-box solutions give no or limited customization opportunities like branding and some basic options.
-With self-hosted LMS you have endless possibilities to make your own product:
+Out-of-the-box solutions give no, or only limited, customization opportunities like branding and some basic options.
+With self-hosted corporate learning management systems you have endless possibilities to make your own product:

 - Mix facilitated sessions with self-directed modules